RLittlesII/rodneylittlesii/drafts/posts/new-age-mac-old-school-architecture.md

 - netcore 3.1
 - greater than net 5.0 is official ARM support

+*Note*: Because the .NET runtime has built in hooks to look for version, it will look for an ARM64 version of the .NET 3.1 runtime.
+There is no ARM version of the .NET 3.1 runtime only an x64 version.
+This effectively breaks the tool chain.

 # My new fast ARM, no dotnet arm support till net x.x